CHARLOTTE WRITERS CLUB, INC.

 6.2.
 Regular Meetings.
 Unless otherwise ordered by the Board of Directors, regular meetings shall be held during the months of September, October, November, December, January, February, March, April and May of each fiscal year.
 The day shall be announced in advance in the newsletter on a regular basis to avoid any possible confusion as to the date on which regular meetings are held.

 6.3.
 Annual Meetings.
-The regular May meeting shall be deemed to be the Annual Meeting of the Members unless otherwise ordered by the Board of Directors and such annual meeting of members shall be held each year at such place and time as the Board of Directors shall designate, for the purpose of electing Directors of the Club and for the transaction of such other business as may be properly brought before the meeting.
+The regular May meeting shall be deemed to be the Annual Meeting of the Members unless otherwise ordered by the Board of Directors and such annual meeting of members shall be held each year at such place and time as the Board of Directors shall designate, for the purpose of electing Directors and Officers of the Club and for the transaction of such other business as may be properly brought before the meeting.

 6.4.
 Substitute Annual Meetings.
 If the annual meeting of members shall not be held on the day provided for in these bylaws, a substitute annual meeting may be called in accordance with the provisions of Section 6.5 of this Article.
 A meeting so called shall be designated and treated for all purposes as the annual meeting of members.